Christianity

 > Father, if it is possible, let this cup pass from me, but not as I will but as You will.

-Implying that His death on the cross was of the will of the Father.
-So, how then the Father pleases in the sacrifice of His Son that He wills?
+implying that His death on the cross was of the will of the Father.
+So, how can the Father is pleased in the sacrifice of His Son that He wills?
 For, when I imagine my son sacrificing for the sake of another, I truly understand and can't help but to love my son for it, but not as my son sacrificing himself for the sake of my will.
-Again, this is half driven feelings, but these often get in the way of my spiritual life so I thought of getting rid of these.
+Again, this is half driven by feelings, but these often get in the way of my spiritual life so I want a way to resolve this.
 I appreciate any comment, and God bless.

 Pauli